 In the 2400T, the bathroom takes up the vehicle’s rear.
 Instead of a permanent bed, the sofa serves both as the main queen bed and a dinette.
 It’s also the only layout with theater seats.

-Voted the Best of Show for 2020, the Sunseeker MBS has several features fitted into minimal space.
-However, the flush floor makes the interior feel stable and spacious.
+Voted the Best of Show for 2020, the Sunseeker MBS has several features fitted into minimal space, but the flush floor makes the interior feel stable and spacious.

 One of its best features is that the rear bathroom is accessible, even when the slide-outs are pushed in.
 For traveling families or groups of friends, the Sunseeker MBS is an excellent choice.

-There are two layouts available for the Dynamix Isata 3, both measuring 24 feet, 7 inches.
+There are two layouts available for the Dynamix Isata 3, both measuring 24 feet, 7 inches, making this one of our top choices for Class C RV under 25 feet.

 The 24FW has a single side slide-out containing the queen bed, wardrobe, pantry, and booth dinette.
 The latter can be replaced with theater seating or a tri-fold sofa.
 Additionally, the model has additional external storage.